 The increasing burden of climate change and resource depletion is leading society to rethink our largely fossil-based chemical industry.
 Given that most of our chemicals are made from carbon, renewable solutions are likely to come from the only two large sources of renewable carbon on the planet: atmospheric carbon dioxide and plants.
 However, technologies to convert carbon dioxide are still far from practical, while the lack of cost-competitive solutions has limited the implementation of plant-based products.
-New breakthrough methods to valorize molecules from natural materials, such as wood or plants in general, will therefore play a central role in promoting the switch to bio-based feedstocks.
+New breakthrough methods to valorize molecules from natural materials, such as wood or agricultural side-streams in general, will therefore play a central role in promoting the switch to bio-based feedstocks.

 In terrestrial plants, "lignin" - the second largest biopolymer on earth after cellulose and the largest natural source of aromatic molecules - has evolved to provide a range of functions to the plant.
 Beyond its main function, which is to provide structural cohesion to counter gravity, lignin protects the plant cell from environmental stresses, such as UV light, bacterial and fungal contamination or oxidative agents.
-These properties are given by well defined bioactive internal structural motifs, that only have only recently begun to be understood and that could potentially hold tremendous value for the pharmaceutical industry.
+These properties are given by well defined bioactive internal structural motifs, that only have only recently begun to be understood and that could potentially hold tremendous value for the nutraceutical and pharmaceutical industry.

 Yet today, there are no industrial methods able to extract these naturally occurring molecules.
 The reasons is that lignin is a very reactive polymer that has a strong propensity to aggregate (condense), making the isolation of those structural motifs impossible.
-The Laboratory of Catalytic and Sustainable Processing (LPDC) has recently developed and scaled the ground-breaking Aldehyde-Assisted Fractionation method (AAF) that prevents undesired aggregation reactions of the polymer, opening the door to the first large scale production of these bio-active molecules.
+The Laboratory of Catalytic and Sustainable Processing (LPDC) has recently developed and scaled the ground-breaking Aldehyde-Assisted Fractionation (AAF) method that prevents undesired aggregation reactions of the polymer, opening the door to the first large scale production of these bio-active molecules.

 The present project will investigate the selective depolymerisation of lignin into bio-active motifs and characterize the composition of the products.
 Partners will support this work with piloting facilities and using various depolymerisation methods.
 Overall, the endeavour aims at developing the first cost-competitive biorefining concept able to serve a range of confirmed markets, including fragrances, cosmetics, micro- fibrillated cellulose as well as the nutraceutical and pharmaceutical industries.
 The successful identification and production of bio-active molecules will have a game-changing impact on the process cost- competitiveness and allow much smaller production units to be commercially viable, thereby significantly reducing the time to market for biorefining technologies, like the one developed here.